 As the initial panic of September 1873 grew into a full-fledged recession during the onset of winter at the end of the year, more and more people lost their jobs.
 Correspondingly, over 6000 new men in Chicago had cast their lot with the Communist International Workingmens Association by Christmas 1873.
 By January 1, 1874, the Tribune estimated that over 25,000 men in Chicago had lost their jobs, providing fodder for the fledging local sections of the IWA.
 The political climate had drastically changed since its initial 400 members had marched on March 28, 1872, to commemorate the first anniversary of the downfall of the Paris Commune.
 In addition to the increasing number of the newly unemployed, European Socialist theory had finally gained a foothold in America and it now had effective English-speaking spokesmen who offered European socialism to the working class as an alternative economic model to American capitalism.
 Encouraged by the recent sweep of nearly all city offices by the People’s Party candidates in the recent municipal election, Chicago witnessed its first mass Socialist rally on December 21, 1873, in Vörwart’s Turner Hall on the West Side, attended by a crowd estimated to have been between 5000 and 7000 men.
-Speakers laid out a program not unlike what the Paris Commune had instituted less than three years earlier that comprised of four demands to be presented to the sympathetic Common Council: employment for all those able to work; money and provisions for those unable to work; working-class control over the distribution of this relief program (a direct swipe at the (post-fire) business-controlled Chicago Relief Society); and if the city did not have sufficient cash to provide these, the city would borrow the difference.
+Speakers laid out a program not unlike what the Paris Commune had instituted less than three years earlier that comprised of four demands to be presented to the sympathetic Common Council: employment for all those able to work; money and provisions for those unable to work; working-class control over the distribution of the post-fire relief program (a direct swipe at the business-controlled Chicago Relief Society); and if the city did not have sufficient cash to provide these, the city would borrow the difference.

 These four demands would form the basis for the IWA’s slogan: “Work or Bread.”